jhejna/jhejna.github.io/docs/programming/python/2syntax.md

         print(n, 'is a prime number')
 ```
 If a number `n` doesn't have any factors, we will never hit the `break` and thus the `else` clause will be invoked.

+## `del`
+Python handles garbage collection automatically, so you don't need to give memory usage or space allocation much thought.
+However, python still provides teh `del` keyword, which can be used to delete objects and free the space in memory they consumed.
+Just specify `del obj`.
+One feature of note is that the `del` operator works on indices.
+For example, `del lst[3]` will delete the third item of the list `lst`.